geoffsiuciak/sentif/README.md

 C++ library for quickly implementing a multithreaded HTTP/\*nix socket server

 # Features
-- Supports TCP and UDP protocols
+- TCP and UDP support
-- Maintains client history for the lifetime of the program, which may be periodically logged out
+- Maintain client history for the lifetime of the program, log out
-- 2 runtime modes
+- 2 runtime modes: default and interpreter
-    - Default: While in scope, any code or method may be run or called on the server object
-    - Interp: Shell-style interpreter which supports the same core commands:
-        - ban - add an IPv4 address to the banlist
-        - allow - remove an IPv4 address from the banlist
-        - show - show logged data from any client in the history, or show banlist
-        - kill - kills server, but does not exit main()
-- Edit config.h to define desired behavior

 Basic usage: